onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
+`X` | tensor of 32-bit float or 64-bit float or 64-bit integer or 32-bit integer or stirng type values or memref of 32-bit float or 64-bit float or 64-bit integer or 32-bit integer or stirng type values
-`X` | memref of any type values or tensor of any type values `Y` | memref of any type values or tensor of any type values
+`Y` | memref of any type values or tensor of any type values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`Z` | memref of any type values or tensor of any type values
+`Z` | tensor of 32-bit float or 64-bit float or 64-bit integer or 32-bit integer or stirng type values or memref of 32-bit float or 64-bit float or 64-bit integer or 32-bit integer or stirng type values

 ### `onnx.Asin` (ONNXAsinOp)